stequald/PyKeyTree/README.md

 PyKeyTree
 ===========

 PyKeyTree is a python implementation of [KeyTree](https://github.com/stequald/KeyTree).
+PyKeyTree requires the python ecdsa module.
+You can install it by doing `pip install ecdsa`.

 #### How to use: